What is elbow bursitis?

 - An injury at the site of the bursa.

 - An infection in tissue near the bursa that spreads to the bursa.

 What are the symptoms?

-- Pain, especially with movement of the elbow or pressure on the elbow.
+- Pain, especially with elbow movement or pressure on the elbow.

 - Swelling.
-One lump may be felt in the back of the affected elbow.
-The swelling or lump is caused by increased fluid within the bursa and is tender with movement or when touched.
+The affected elbow may have a lump.
+This is caused by increased fluid in the bursa and is tender when moved or touched.